builders-of-stuff/blog/src/content/blog/5-years-of-solopreneurship.md

 It’s not like I dreamt of becoming an entrepreneur, or solopreneur, indiehacker, whatever other name it may go by, I just thought my alternatives were unacceptable.

 It feels quite odd, it feels like what I imagine it is to climb a big mountain.
 Starting on the ground looking up, the task looks daunting.
-But an hour or so in you find yourself climbing this rocky route and all you’re thinking about is your next hold.
-Every now and then you find a nice spot to rest and reflect, and I guess that’s what I want to do today.
+But an hour or so in you find yourself climbing this route and all you’re thinking about is your next hold.
+Every now and then there's nice spot to rest and reflect, and I guess that’s what I want to do today.
 Just a little reflecting on where I’ve been, what I’ve done, and where I’m going.

 My apps reached $20k MRR about a month ago.
 My first 2 years I earned nothing, about 2 year later I reached ramen profitability, and the past year it’s scaled to what it is now.
 I’ve built 10 SaaS (Software-as-a-Service) products in this time for which 3 are still active and generating revenue.
 For the most part my strategy did not change, I just kept building stuff, and by the grace of the Shopify app store my apps found their way.